Skip to content

 Most policies cap annual payouts at 1,000-2,500.
 Reaches limit on single major procedure (crown 600-1,500, root canal 400-1,200).
 Major work beyond cap = full out-of-pocket.
 Important to know cap when planning treatment - can split work across years to maximise insurance benefit.

-public healthcare dental: 80% subsidised but limited dentists accepting public healthcare patients (50%+ practices private only).
+the universal healthcare system dental: 80% subsidised but limited dentists accepting the universal healthcare system patients (50%+ practices private only).
 Band 1 (check-up): 25.80.
 Band 2 (fillings): 70.70.
 Band 3 (crowns/dentures): 306.80.
 Significantly cheaper than private but harder access.
-Mix: public healthcare for routine, private for specialist work.
+Mix: the universal healthcare system for routine, private for specialist work.

 Related Calculators